 - Some users wished for more specialised billing tags (e.g., NDIS specifics in Australia).

-- Zanda offers unlimited client profiles, but you can’t currently lock down notes by practitioner: all providers in a diary can see each client’s full record.
-(So confidentiality relies on role-based access rather than per-note locks.)
+- Zanda offers unlimited client profiles, but you can't currently lock down notes by practitioner: all providers in a diary can see each client's full record.
+Role-based access controls confidentiality rather than per-note locks.

 Flexible Online Booking and Client Portal